Bali Beginnings is a drug-and-alcohol treatment centre, located in beautiful Bali.

 The affects on the brain of drug use?

-Most drugs or medications can adjust the reward and pleasure centres of the brand through release of dopamine.
+Most drugs or medications can adjust the reward and pleasure centres of the brand through release of natural hormonal stimulants.
 This pleasure and reward system regulates a person’s ability to feel pleasure and creates motivation to continue or repeat the behavoir.
 This operates in a similar way to other activities such as eating and spending time with family members.
-Over-stimulation of the reward circuitry however results in an intensely pleasurable “high” that can make people take a medication over and over again.
+Over-stimulation of the reward circuitry however results in an intensely pleasurable “high” drug effect that can make people take a medication over and over again.

-As a person continues to use the drug, the brain adapts to excess dopamine by doing less and / or reducing the cells’ ability in the reward circuit to respond to it.
+As a person continues to use the drug, the brain adapts to excess stimulants by doing less and / or reducing the cells’ ability in the reward circuit to respond to it.
 This reduces the high level that the person feels compared to the high level they felt when taking medication – an effect known as tolerance.
-They could take more drugs, trying to get the same dose of dopamine.
+They could take more or certain types of drugs, trying to get the same dose of stimulants.
 It can also make them laugh at other things they once enjoyed, such as food or social activities.

 Long-term use also involves changes in other brain chemical systems and circuits, affecting functions including: